Sending a message to public channels

 (in this case, a repository).

-Once you have saved the Microsoft Teams channel ID as channel data, you can trigger a workflow to send a message to that channel.
+Once you have saved the Microsoft Teams channel ID as channel data on an object, you can trigger a workflow to send a message to that channel.
 Here's an example of how to trigger a workflow using the Knock Node SDK: